 First of all, give yourself a pat on the back – that was a lot of data to submit.
 Thank you.
-The assessment goes straight to our VP of Duty Drawback (or someone on her team if she’s out), who will personally review it.
-From there, she or someone from her team will reach out to you and discuss your submission and discuss next steps.
+The assessment goes straight to our Drawback Solutions team, who will personally review it.
+From there, you can expect someone to reach out to you and discuss your submission and discuss next steps.

 Do I need to request permission from the government to claim drawback?

 Yes, depending on the type of drawback you qualify for there are various applications and rulings that you may be required to file in order to qualify.
 These rulings and applications are subject to approval by U.S. Customs and Border Protection (CBP).

 What if my applications are pending with CBP, may I file drawback claims pending those approvals?